Healy Eats Real

 It goes without saying that you should work with your doctor in order to determine how much thyroid medication is optimal for your body.
 If you are not getting the right amount, hair loss will continue despite efforts to improve your nutrition.
 There are different types of thyroid medication out there.
 Therefore, working with an integrative or naturopathic doctor can help you to optimize the right levels of medication you need in order to stop hair loss and to support hair growth.

-Anecdotal evidence has shown that people who have worked with physicians who use compounding pharmacies and had T4/T3 medications made with individual specifications saw drastic improvement in hair loss and growth.
+Anecdotal evidence has shown that people who have worked with physicians who use compounding pharmacies and had T4/T3 medications made with individual specifications saw drastic improvements in hair loss and growth.

 5. Throw out toxic shampoos and conditioners.